everpress-co/mailster/readme.txt

 * improved: refactoring of JavaScript
 * fixed: creating campaigns with feeds which timeout causes empty autoresponders.
 * fixed: redirection error on confirmation
+* fixed: result of empty lists is no longer null
 * added: 'mailster_register_form_signup_field' filter hook to modify signup checkbox on registration screen.
 * added: more bulk options to campaign overview.